BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Experiment

-\paragraph{\textbf{Distribution-aware Regression}} To examine how the assumption of the output distribution affects the tracking performance, we compare the tracking results of utilizing different density functions as well as the proposed distribution-aware regression strategy.
-The Laplacian distribution and Gaussian distribution will degenerate to standard $l_{1}$ and $l_{2}$ loss if they are assumed to have constant variances.
-As shown in Tab.~\ref{Tab:distribution}, the distribution-aware regression approach achieves better performance than the regression with $l_{1}$ or $l_{2}$ loss, which demonstrates the importance of learning the actual distribution.
-We visualize the distributions learned by normalizing flow across different categories in Fig.~\ref{fig:distribution}.
-The learned distribution has a sharper peak than the Gaussian distribution and a smoother edge than the Laplacian distribution, while this difference demonstrates the importance of the distribution-aware optimization scheme.
-Furthermore, there are also differences between the learned distributions across different categories, implying that assuming all categories conform to a fixed Laplacian or Gaussian distribution may be not optimal.
+To investigate the impact of output distribution assumptions on tracking performance, we compare results using different density functions on the KITTI dataset.
+The Laplacian and Gaussian distributions reduce to standard $l_{1}$ and $l_{2}$ loss when assumed to have constant variances.
+As shown in Tab.~\ref{Tab:distribution}, the proposed distribution-aware regression approach outperforms regression with $l_{1}$ or $l_{2}$ loss, highlighting the importance of modeling the actual distribution of target motion.

-\paragraph{\textbf{Fusion Method in BMM}} Feature fusion propagates the target cues into the search area, which is a critical aspect of the 3D SOT task.
-We investigate various fusion techniques: concatenation (denoted as 'cat (c)'), summation ('sum (+)'), multiplication ('mul ($\times$)'), and subtraction ('sub (-)').
-As shown in Tab.~\ref{Tab:fusion}, the concatenation operation yields the best performance across all categories, outperforming others with a maximum improvement in precision and success of 11.1\% and 11.5\%, respectively.
-Consequently, we select concatenation as the default setting.
-It shows that an appropriate fusion method is important for tracking, and we believe that our method could benefit from more research progress in this direction.